adjust/ios_sdk/doc/migrate.md

-## Migrate your adjust SDK for iOS to v4.18.2 from v3.4.0
+## Migrate your Adjust SDK for iOS to v4.18.3 from v3.4.0

 ### Initial setup